roblox-compilers/roblox-py/DEV.md

 ## Big
 - Add return getfenv() or something like that to the end of pip packages
-- Fix config
-- Alot of library testing
 - Redo import
+- Fix the slicing bug

 ## Post-release
 - Enable C/C++ and add loader for install and uninstall